dotlang/language/README.md

 6. You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
 Just make a normal call and replace the lambda inputs with `_`.
 Example 8 defines a lambda to call `process` functions with `x:=10` but `y` and `z` will be inputs.
 7. You can use `:Type` after `_` when creating lambda, to remove ambiguity (Example 10).
 8. If lambda is assigned to a variable, you can invoke itself from inside (Example 9).
 This is used to implement iteration loops.
+9. If body of the lambda is a single expression you can omit braces and put it in front of `->`, else you need to include braces.

 **Examples**